Trolleybuses in Seattle: Rebirth of the trolleybus system

 The new Metro Transit began operation on January 1, 1973, and in 1974 it began working on fleshing-out the plans to rehabilitate and expand Seattle's trolleybus network, hiring a consulting firm in 1975 to carry out the technical aspects of the design.
 On January 21, 1978, the system was shut down, and while passengers rode diesel-powered coaches, crews began installing new overhead wire, switches, and a new power distribution system.
 In 1977, Metro placed an order for 109 AM General trolleys, the first new trolleybuses for the city since the 1940s.
 The first of these was delivered in April 1979.
 The first routes were back in trolley service on September 15, 1979.
 Over the next two years, more routes were placed back into service as construction was completed and new coaches delivered.
 By the summer of 1981, the entire trolley system was back up and running.

 In addition to modernization, the 1978–1981 rebuilding included expansion, resurrecting several closed routes and adding a long, new route to Ballard.
 These included former routes 3-North Queen Anne – Jefferson Park and 4-East Queen Anne – Montlake, which STS had closed in 1970.
 The Downtown-to-Queen Anne portions of those routes were reinstated with the same route numbers.
 The Jefferson Park trolleybus route was reinstated as route 1, connected to route 1-Kinnear, but extended from Spokane Street to Dawson Street, 1.1 mi farther south than the old route had run.
 The former route 4-Montlake was revived as route 43, Downtown–Montlake–University District and extended west with a new, never-before-existing section of trolleybus route between the University District and Ballard.
 Former route 9-Broadway was also replaced by route 7 and extended across the University Bridge to the University District, returning trolleybus service to much of former route 7-15th Avenue NE, which had been abandoned as a trolleybus service in 1963.
 Other corridors were also considered but ultimately rejected for trolleybus service, including Aurora Avenue.
+The reconversion of route 7 and conversion of route 43 to trolleybuses reinstated trolleybus operation across the University Bridge and Montlake Bridge, from which it had been removed in 1963 and 1970, respectively.
+Since 1984, with the closure of the 1911 Cambie Street Bridge in Vancouver, these two drawbridges have been the only movable bridges in the Western Hemisphere still crossed by trolleybuses.
+(The University Bridge is currently crossed by routes 49 and 70 and the Montlake Bridge by route 43.)